-For the most vulnerable individuals in the UK, the very idea of a home should encompass comfort and security.
-However, vulnerable customers are more likely to live in a cold and poorly insulated home.
+For the most vulnerable individuals in the UK, the very idea of home should encompass comfort and security.
+However, it's most likely that it's vulnerable customers that are living in a cold and poorly insulated home.
 As the cost of living continues to escalate, driven by soaring energy expenses, this crisis disproportionately affects low-income households.
 Nearly one in three UK households is struggling with the financial weight of fuel poverty, which extends into other essential areas such as food and heating.